metaperl/freegold-focus/tools/new-user-welcome.rst

   leg.
 Then have your sponsor help you set your placement (don't worry, she will know what this means) to the *opposite* leg.

-  4. Get in the habit of attending the trainings suggested by your sponsor.
+  4. Get in the habit of attending the trainings and webinars suggested by your sponsor.

   5. Put things in motion by prospecting, invitation, presentation, follow-up, sign-up and training!!!